Get to know us!

 Thomas Jenkins and family

 Thomas Jenkins, along with Tim Richardson, opened the doors of SBC in May of 1999 and has been working full-time at the shop ever since.
-As a child in the 70’s, Thomas spent his early years riding bikes all around McLean, VA on a Schwinn Scrambler.
-After forgetting about bikes for a few years (that is what a drivers license will do!), the two wheel passion was reborn with discovering mountain biking in the late 80’s.
+As a child in the 70’s, Thomas spent his early years riding bikes all around McLean on a Schwinn Scrambler.
+After forgetting about bikes for a few years (that is what a drivers license will do!), the two-wheel passion was reborn when he discovered mountain biking in the late 80’s.

-After graduating from Radford University (BBA-Accounting) Thomas traveled for several years racing mountain bike for Gary Fisher and Breezer.
-It was during this time that he made Harrisonburg his home.
-He originally landed in Harrisonburg for the great riding then never left due to the great community.
+After graduating from Radford University with a BA in Accounting, Thomas raced mountain bikes for Gary Fisher and Breezer.
+Thomas landed in Harrisonburg for the great riding and never left due to the great community.

-Thomas lives only a few blocks from the shop with his wife Julie and two sons Ethan and Carter.
-Anytime out of the shop is usually spent playing ball sports with his sons or being active in the trail-building community of Harrisonburg.
+Thomas lives only a few blocks from the shop with his wife Julie and sons Ethan and Carter.
+Anytime out of the shop is usually spent with his sons or with the trail-building community of Harrisonburg.
 He looks forward to future bike touring in Europe with his wife!

 Tim Richardson